khoapip/TurtleAI-Image-Imitator/README.md

 # Project Description

-* This is the code for my project of evolving a Turtle to replicate an Image
+* This is the code for my project of evolving a Turtle to replicate a 20x20 Image in my Evolutionary Course
 * The Trainings take place in 3 different files:
     * `train_mona.py` contains the code for my first 2 experiment, the default config is feed-forward NEAT.